 Interlink's International Business

-Following on from our blog last week where we introduced two members of our international legal recruitment team: Alexia and Ciaran, we bring you more overseas insights!
-In Part 2 of our blog on our International Legal Recruitment reach, we hear more from Daniyal who heads up the team, plus new staff member Emma who covers Asia & the Pacific.
+Following on from our blog last week where we introduced two members of our international legal recruitment team: Matthew and Ciaran, we bring you more overseas insights!
+In Part 2 of our blog on our International Legal Recruitment reach, we hear more from Daniyal who heads up the team.

 I head up the International Division here at Interlink, where we have a team of experienced Consultants specialised in recruiting at Associate and Partner level in Asia, Europe, Middle East, Africa, and the States.
 I started with Interlink in the Administration Department and undertook an apprenticeship in Business Administration alongside my role until becoming a proficient recruitment consultant.
 Throughout my time at Interlink, I have always had a focus on and interest in international jurisdictions.
 My experience has seen me help many Lawyers in Asia with their legal careers.

 Today as part of my role, I am responsible for overseeing the activities in each jurisdiction we are active in, from Africa to Ireland, Asia to Europe.
 One of my strengths lies in business development, and I frequently have discussions with Managing Partners and key decision makers at law firms to help them with their growth strategy, or to pinpoint where the best opportunities are for them in the market.
 I enjoy understanding what the changes and trends are in the legal market so that I can bring a more consultative approach to my role.

 Depending on where we have the most instructions for legal staff sourcing, and clients who need our help, I can be involved in the recruitment of Associates and Partners across a variety of territories including South Africa, The Netherlands, and Ireland.

 Spain’s Latin American links